 - Another collary that the toylines seem to imply is that any given character from any given universe/contiuity has a counterpart out there in the others.
 This is exemplified by respective movieverse and G1 versions of Lockdown and Lugnut

 - Speaking of Hasbro toylines, there are over 50 Generation 4 My Little Pony characters who have yet to be included in Friendship is Magic or its Expanded Universe.
-Only four times have such characters gone on to appear in one or more actual works: Blossomforth in the show, Sweetcream Scoops and Sugar Grape in IDW Publishing's Friendship is Magic and/or Micro-Series comics, and Lovestruck and Forsythia in Gameloft's My Little Pony game.
+Only ten times have such characters gone on to appear in one or more actual works: Blossomforth in the show, Sweetcream Scoops, Sugar Grape, Cherry Spices, Barber Groomsby, Tealove, Bumblesweet, and Diamond Rose in IDW Publishing's Friendship is Magic and in one case Micro-series comics, and Lovestruck and Forsythia in Gameloft's My Little Pony game.

 - Akaii Ringo of the Tokyo Mew Mew Playstation game was designed by Ikumi Mia to fulfill the RPG convention of a healer, which helped cement her in the fandom.
 Unfortunately, many non-players ended up using her as a Possession Sue.